prisma/language-tools/packages/vscode/CONTRIBUTING.md

 - Run `npm run watch`.
 - Open VS Code on this folder.
 - Switch to the debug viewlet.
-- Select `Launch Client` from the drop down.
+- Select `Launch VSCode extension` from the drop down.
 - Run the launch config.
-- If you want to debug the server as well use the launch configuration `Attach to Server` afterwards or select the launch configuration `Client + Server` at once.
+- If you want to debug the server as well use the launch configuration `Attach to Server` afterwards.
 - A new file should open in the [Extension Development Host] instance of VSCode.
 - Change the language to Prisma.
 - Make a change to the syntax